munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 29: July 26, 2019
 1. Finished Week 2 of Mathematics for Machine Learning: Linear Algebra on Coursera as part of #sg_dlstarguys
 2. Helped with the announcement of *Hackathon Sentimento* which is this week's Hackathon theme on #sg_hackathon-orgnizrs

+### Day 30: July 27, 2019
+1.Started Week 3 of Mathematics for Machine Learning: Linear Algebra on Coursera as part of #sg_dlstarguys
+2. Helped with launching of *Hackathon Sentimento* which is this week's Hackathon theme on #sg_hackathon-orgnizrs